 Previously assessed FTD penalty.
-If line 17 reflects overreported tax and the IRS previously assessed a failure-to-deposit (FTD) penalty, you may be able to reduce the penalty.
-For more information, see the Instructions for Form 945-A.
+If line 20 reflects overreported tax and the IRS previously assessed a failure-to-deposit (FTD) penalty, you may be able to reduce the penalty.
+For more information, see the Instructions for Schedule B (Form 941), Report of Tax Liability for Semiweekly Schedule Depositors.